-Our supply chain is our single greatest risk area for exposure to modern slavery practices and human trafficking, particularly our operations in Mexico given the country's ranking in the global slavery index1.
+Our supply chain is our single greatest risk area for exposure to modern slavery practices and human trafficking, particularly our operations in Mexico given the country's ranking in the global slavery index.
 Dialight has a global network of suppliers but our key partners are primarily based in the USA, Mexico, Asia and Europe.
 Dialight currently operates the following in-house manufacturing sites:

-- 1. Ensenada, Mexico (serves global business); - 2.
-Malaysia (only for signals and components); and - 3.
-Denmark and Brazil (top level assembly plants).
+- 1. Ensenada, Mexico (serves global business); and - 2.
+Malaysia (serves global business);